intel-analytics/ipex-llm/pyspark/bigdl/models/lenet/README.md

    theDefinedModel.set_input_formats([theInputFormatIndex])
    theDefinedModel.set_output_formats([theOutputFormatIndex])
    ```
-   BigDL needs these format information to build IRGraph from StaticGraph for MklDnn computing.
+   BigDL needs these format information to build a graph running with MKL-DNN backend.

    The format index of input or output format can be checked
    in: